-A firewall is an appliance that controls the incoming and outgoing network traffic based on an applied rule set and establishes a barrier between a trusted, secure LAN and/or WAN network(s) and the Internet (not secure, nor trusted).
+A firewall controls the incoming and outgoing network traffic based on an applied rule set and establishes a barrier between a trusted, secure LAN and/or WAN network(s) and the internet (not secure, nor trusted).

-CenturyLink recommends a LAN architecture in which the voice traffic bypasses the firewall, as shown below:
+CenturyLink recommends a LAN architecture where the voice traffic bypasses the firewall, as shown below:

 If a firewall feature is configured, it must allow the following traffic to pass.
 The IP address of the CenturyLink session border controller (SBC) varies and can be provided by the CenturyLink provisioner working the order.